amoghghadge/ML101/Bootstrapping Blueprint/10. Attention Mechanism/SelfAttentionLesson.md

 - We instead allow V to be learned so the model can understand for every token what information is actually relevant to share with the other tokens

 - This lets the model decouple where to look (K and Q) from what actual content is passed forward (V)

+- Matrix multiplication becomes lookup/aggregation of each weighting of token relationships for a sequence (in T x T matrix of scores) with how much each of those tokens are actually willing to share (in T x A matrix V) in attention_dim vector space

+- Essentially results in T x A output of what each token needs to pay attention to based on all tokens that came before it

 #### Why divide by sqrt(dk) before we apply softmax